bitrise-io/releaseman/README.md

 Your friendly Release helper.

-Using this tool is as easy as running `releaseman create` and following the guide it prints. `releaseman` helps you generating changelog and tagging your states.
+Using this tool is as easy as running `releaseman create` and following the guide it prints. `releaseman` helps you generating changelog and releasing new version.

 **What this tool does:**

-1. Collects your git commit messages between start and end states
-2. Creates changelog based on commit messages
-3. Adds the changelog to your git and makes commit on development branch
-4. Merges your development branch into your release branch and commits
-5. Tag the release branch with the release version
+1. Generates changelog `releaseman create-changelog`
+2. Release new version `releaseman create-release`
+3. Generates changelog and release new version `releaseman create`

 **What this tool does not:**